 In Northern winters the extent and intensity of sunlight is seldom enough to injure even delicate varieties, and full sun is needed for good health.

-Soil mixture should be light, porous, moderately rich in organic matter, and slightly acid or neutral.
+A loamy soil mixture should be light, porous, moderately rich in organic matter, and slightly acid or neutral.

 The soil should not be soggy wet or very dry.
-A potting mix soil is a great option for hang basket plants.
+A potting soil mix is a great option for hang basket plants.

 Indoors, most basket begonias will accept average temperatures with average humidity, although some will have livelier leaf texture if the humidity remains above 50%.